pablosreyero/tfg-psr/README.md

 # tfg-psr
-Detection of defects in casting images
+Detection of defects in casting images.